-You can make your own video, but the first question you have to ask yourself is:
+You can make your own video, but the first question you have to ask yourself is this:

 “What should your viewers think or do after they watch your video?”

 What’s the point of a video if it doesn’t communicate effectively?
-If a viewer watches a video and doesn’t understand the message or doesn’t find it compelling, all the time put into the project is wasted – a scenario best avoided!
+If a viewer watches a video and doesn’t understand the message or the video production process is untidy and unprofessional, all the time put into the project is wasted – a scenario best avoided!

 Good news, there are tools that exist that ensure a video will work as intended.
+From inception phase and finding meaning to the action phase with the structure of video production and storytelling (T. Pychyl, 2010).
 Planning and picking the audience and goals for the video aren’t hard, but, does require a little a brief period of focus.
 The upside is, the more time you concentrate on planning, the less work you have to do later.

 The first step is to use an educational video Creative Brief – a special questionnaire designed specifically for video production, and answer all the questions in full before you begin.
 The creative brief defines the key message, the audience, the goals, and other key aspects to make an educational video.

 The message to the audience should also be clear and concise – you can’t speak to absolutely everyone, so you must decide who your main audience is upfront.
 Your language and topics will be focused when you have an audience in mind – be conscious of not using terminology if you’re choosing an audience that is unfamiliar with the terms.